Dyalog/APLCourse/docs/Errors.md

 		- Press <kbd>Enter</kbd> to proceed one line at a time
 		- Click the [trace action](https://mastering.dyalog.com/First-Aid-Kit.html#trace-actions) button to continue execution normally
 		- Type `→⎕LC` (*go-to quad LC*) to continue execution normally

-!!!
-Version Warning
-	`⎕DMX` is not available in Dyalog version 12.1.

 Sometimes it is better to execute a function line-by-line rather than wait for an error to occur.
 To do this, with the text cursor on the function-calling expression, either press <kbd>Ctrl+Enter</kbd> or click **Action → Trace** from the IDE menu.